Yell01/Corporate-Travel-Data-Analysis/README.md

 **Source:** Datasets from kaggle

 **Context:** Argo Solutions - A leading technology company in Latin America, developing solutions to facilitate expense management and corporate travel using technology as an enabler of these processes.
-Using SQL, we explore user demographics, travel trends, and booking behaviors from 2019 to 2023 to uncover insights that could improve corporate travel management
+Using SQL, we explore user demographics, travel trends, and booking behaviors from 2019 to 2023 to uncover insights that could help Argo Solutions enhance its services and optimize corporate travel solutions.

 **Description:**
 The dataset consists of three tables — Users, Hotels, and Flights — covering the years 2019 to 2023.